Your Most Loving Relationships

-What qualities and behaviors do you bring to your loving relationships?
+What qualities and behaviors do you bring to these loving relationships?

 In loving relationships, we bring our best self to the fore, and meet and match the other person’s best self.
 These relationships are gorgeous, glorious, affirming and validating.
 Even when there are challenges, or moments of disagreement and discord, we can approach these relationships knowing that the air will clear, and we’ll be back in harmonious flow.
 Our behaviors mirror our awareness that our investment in and the value of the relationship is very high.

-In difficult relationships, we may not be able to locate our best self, or even our most current self.
-Often our difficult relationships remind us of other times, places and people, and we bring our old self’s behaviors to our experiences.
-If we’re not in current time when we interact with people we find difficult, we’re not likely to shift our behaviors or the relationship to level ground.
+In difficult relationships, we may be unable to locate our best self, or even our most current self.
+Often our difficult relationships remind us of other times, places and people, and we bring our old self’s behaviors to our interactions.
+If we’re not in current time when we interact with difficult people, we’re not likely to shift our behaviors or the relationship to level ground.

 It’s easy to focus on the other person